This Guy Wants to Help You Download Your Brain

-Currently, you have to have a non-living brain for imaging, yes?
+Currently, you have to have a non-living brain for imaging, right?
 How far are you from being able to map a brain without destroying it?

 So once a brain has been imaged, can you effectively play back that information, like a tape?

 A single snapshot is a static image, so you can’t play something back that doesn’t have a time series associated with it.
-Conceivably, you can "rewind" just as you can peer back in time into your memories.
-The way different people access different pieces of their memory is hierarchical and everything is built upon prior experience, so you would have to build a special kind of "relative knowledge engine" that needs to construct the mechanism of accessing the memories for each person individually.
-Research has shown that the brain is very poor at telling wall clock time, and is affected by all sorts of things, like whether we caused an event or not.
-So no – you can’t really "play back" the information in the kind of frame-by-frame or second-by-second manner we’re used to with audio or visual recordings.
+Conceivably, you could "rewind" just as you can peer back in time into your memories.
+The way different people access different pieces of their memories is hierarchical and everything is built upon prior experience, so you would have to build a special kind of "relative knowledge engine" that needs to construct the mechanism of accessing the memories for each person individually.
+Research has shown that the brain is very poor at telling wall-clock time, and is affected by all sorts of things, like whether we caused an event or not.
+So no—you can’t really "play back" the information in the kind of frame-by-frame or second-by-second manner we’re used to with audio or visual recordings.

 The connectome, from my understanding, is simply the documentation of connections, but provides no information about what is being passed between neurons at these points.
 If you can't play back or otherwise access the information in your brain, what's the use to the average person of having a map of their brain's pathways?

 What do you make of the suggestion that the brain can't possibly be uploaded or stored in its entirety because its important features are the result of unpredictable, nonlinear interactions among billions of cells?
-Is the brain and the human experience it processes too random to be computerised?
+Are the brain and the human experience it processes too random to be computerized?

 This is essentially a computability problem.
 All of the information in the brain is a finite set of finite-precision numbers.
 It is well known that any finite set of finite-precision numbers is computable.
-From a chemical or biochemical perspective, having enough data about the biochemical interactions – i.e. that these proteins, genes, RNA, etc, are used in this neuron and in this way – is all the data that is needed to determine the neuron’s function.
+From a chemical or biochemical perspective, having enough data about the biochemical interactions—i.e. that these proteins, genes, RNA, etc, are used in this neuron and in this way—is all the data that is needed to determine the neuron’s function.
 Gathering the appropriate dynamical and time series data with the appropriate metadata and also gathering the chemical and biochemical data without destroying what is being imaged is a technology problem, not an intrinsically intractable system.
-There are already many neuron modelling computer programs that can model experimental neuronal firing data very accurately.
+There are already many neuron modeling computer programs that can model experimental neuronal firing data very accurately.